grame-cncm/faustwebsite/download.md

 The Faust compiler itself comes in two flavors : Faust and Faust2 :

 + [Faust (master branch)](https://sourceforge.net/projects/faudiostream/files/faust-0.9.73.tgz/download) is simple to compile and install as it has very few dependencies, but it can only generate C++ programs.
 + The [faust2 branch](https://sourceforge.net/projects/faudiostream/files/faust-0.9.73.tgz/download) is more general and has backends for C++, C, Java, Javascript, asm.js, LLVM.
 But is has more dependencies, in particular LLVM.
-Faust2 is needed to compile FaustLive and other embedded compilers for Max/MSP, Csound and Processing.
+Faust2 is needed to compile FaustLive and other embedded Faust compilers for [Max/MSP](https://sourceforge.net/projects/faudiostream/files/faustgen-0.87.tgz/download), Csound and [Processing](https://sourceforge.net/projects/faudiostream/files/faustProcessing.zip/download).

 You can also clone the git repository with the following command :